Equilibrium of Data Markets with Externality: Introduction

-Another important component of modeling data markets is accounting for the (usually negative) externality one buyer's purchase decision has on another.
-In a competitive setting, a buyer's value for data is predicated on the relative advantage training with it provides with respect to their peers.
+An important component of modeling data markets is accounting for the (usually negative) externality one buyer's purchase decision has on another.
+In a competitive setting, a buyer's value for data is predicated on the relative advantage it provides, with respect to their peers.
 Equivalently, the value of data can depend on what others have access to.
 While externality is not unique to data and is present for other products as well, it is especially prominent in data markets due to another salient feature: data can be replicated at a mass scale with zero marginal cost and sold to multiple buyers, a phenomenon that exacerbates any externality data products induce.
 Replication need not even be exact: sellers can offer different versions of the same dataset by injecting noise or by interleaving it with something innocuous \citep{pei2020survey}.
-Accordingly, real-world data markets usually give no guarantee of unique ownership to buyers.
+Accordingly, real-world data markets usually give no guarantee of unique ownership.
 Data externality is thus a persistent phenomenon, and by linking one buyer's utility to another's decisions, it turns the buyer interactions into a game.

-We are thus motivated to model fixed-price data markets between arbitrary buyers and sellers in the presence of externality and free replicability as a game.
-Despite their simplicity, which sidesteps many of the concerns above, this model has not been formally analyzed in literature and its welfare and equilibrium properties are unknown.
-By exploiting the concepts and formalisms of game theory, we wish to systematically explore this landscape and precisely ask: \begin{itemize} \item How well can fixed-price markets serve the purpose of allocating data to buyers, especially with respect to social welfare? \item How does buyer externality affect their strategy and market performance? \item Can simple market interventions improve the outcome of fixed-price data markets? \item If buyers learn their value for data sources by repeatedly interacting with a fixed-price data market, can they learn to act optimally, and how much social welfare can be achieved? \end{itemize}
+We thus model fixed-price data markets between arbitrary buyers and sellers in the presence of externality and free replicability as a game.
+Despite their simplicity, which sidesteps many of the above concerns, this model has not been formally analyzed in literature and its properties are unknown.
+By leveraging the formalisms of game theory, we systematically explore this landscape and ask: \begin{itemize} \item How well can fixed-price markets serve the purpose of allocating data to buyers, especially with respect to social welfare? \item How does buyer externality affect their strategy and market performance? \item Can simple platform interventions improve the outcome of fixed-price data markets? \item If buyers learn their value for data sources by repeatedly interacting with a data market, can they learn to act optimally, and how much social welfare can be achieved? \end{itemize}